The 8 Fundamentals of Business – and why you should have them covered…

 The thing is – businesses change so rapidly as they grow that one minute we think we’ve got it mastered, and the next things are in pieces again or, we’re feeling the heat of the growth.

-No. It’s in our favour to continue to improve and refine.
-Because there are certain measures we can take to improve the situation, and help avoid a crisis before it hits.
+Yes!
+It’s in our favour to continue to improve and refine.
+And there are certain measures we can take to improve the situation, and help avoid a crisis before it hits.

 One of those measures is to do a regular big picture Business Health Check.